jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=weld:read-attribute(name=thread-pool-size)`

 ## syntax of the operation to get the `microprofile-lra-coordinator` `host`
-name of the undertow subsystem host resource that the `lra` coordinator will be deployed to. get the `microprofile-lra-coordinator` `host` attribute.
+name of the undertow subsystem 'host' resource that the `lra` coordinator will be deployed to. get the `microprofile-lra-coordinator` `host` attribute.
 `/subsystem=microprofile-lra-coordinator:read-attribute(name=host)`

 ## syntax of the operation to get the `microprofile-lra-coordinator` `server`
-name of the undertow subsystem server resource that the `lra` coordinator will be deployed to. get the `microprofile-lra-coordinator` `server` attribute.
+name of the undertow subsystem 'server' resource that the `lra` coordinator will be deployed to. get the `microprofile-lra-coordinator` `server` attribute.
 `/subsystem=microprofile-lra-coordinator:read-attribute(name=server)`